-Sensoji Temple is a beloved landmark in Tokyo, and visiting this historic site in Asakusa offers families a unique window into the culture of Japan.
+Sensoji Temple (浅草寺) is a beloved landmark in Tokyo, and visiting this historic site in Asakusa offers families a unique window into the culture of Japan.
 The iconic Senso-ji Buddhist temple welcomes millions of visitors each year, from families and pilgrims to travelers seeking good fortune beneath its massive red gate.
 Though sometimes referred to as Senso-ji Shrine, this landmark is a Buddhist temple, not a Shinto shrine, and it’s the perfect place for families to discover the beauty, stories, and flavors of old Tokyo.
 From the towering red Kaminarimon gate and its giant lantern to the shopping streets filled with snacks and souvenirs, Senso-ji turns sightseeing into a sensory adventure.
 Whether your family loves legends, lucky charms, or just wandering through a place that feels straight out of a storybook, Senso-ji is a must-do in Tokyo.

 Disclaimer: This post contains affiliate links.
 If you click to purchase, it’s at no extra cost to you… when you book through our links, you help support LuNi Travels and the family guides we create!

-Why It’s Great for Families
+Why Senso-ji Temple is Great for Families with Kids

 - The giant red lantern and temple gates are incredibly photogenic and fun for kids to walk through.